kubotal/kad-doc/kad/docs/getting-started/25-improving-component.md

           createNamespace: true
       parameters:
         ingressClassName: # To be set if != nginx
-        url: podinfo2.ingress.kadtest1.k8s.local # To adjust to your local context
+        fqdn: podinfo2.ingress.kadtestX.k8s.local # To adjust to your local context
         tls: true
-        certificateIssuer: cluster-issuer1 # To adjust to your local context
+        certificateIssuer: kad # To adjust to your local context
     namespace: podinfo2
 ```

+As usual, some parameters may need adjustment:

+- `fqdn`, at least to replace kadtestX
+- `certificateIssuer`: If you performed the deployment on kind, as stated in previous chapters, `kad` is the appropriate
+value.
+Otherwise, the value depends of your cluster configuration.

-After committing and pushing this addition, you should have a new pod `podinfo2` and a new ingress.
+After committing and pushing this addition, you should have a new pod `podinfo2` and a new `ingress` kubernetes object.

-You should be able to point your browser to `https://podinfo2.ingress.kadtest1.k8s.local` (Note the `https`).
+You should be able to point your browser to `https://podinfo2.ingress.kadtestX.k8s.local` (Note the `https`).

+> Of course, your DNS system must resolve `podinfo2.ingress.kadtestX.k8s.local` to your ingress-controller endpoint.

 Note than the initial deployment (`podinfo1`) is retained with its original characteristics (plain text connection).
 Component versioning allows multiple versions to coexist.